Mobile Search Menu

 And Valentine's Day for all is not just about how we feel, but how we can connect with others.
 It celebrates love in all its forms.

-“A secular holiday where we can all show our love and appreciation of others in our lives is a wonderful, important idea,” adds Mark Williams, Ph.D., professor of cognitive neuroscience at Macquarie University in Sydney, Australia.
-“The distraction and separation caused by COVID and our overuse of smartphones and other devices mean we are less connected to each other than we used to be.”
+“A secular holiday where we can all show our love and appreciation of others in our lives is a wonderful, important idea," adds Mark Williams, Ph.D., professor of cognitive neuroscience at Macquarie University in Sydney, Australia.

 Breaking up the year with specific times to stop, reflect, and appreciate one another, showing we care and celebrate with one another, could create greater connections and inclusivity across society, he believes.
 “It's so badly needed," he says.
 “It could have great psychological benefits for all of us, and the important chemicals released in our brain when we receive love and appreciation from others could have numerous health benefits as well."

-Valentine's day ad for her
+Valentines day ad for her